n8n-io/n8n-docs/docs/integrations/builtin/credentials/formiotrigger.md

 ## Supported authentication methods

-- Basic Auth
+- Basic auth

 ## Related resources

 Refer to [Form.io's API documentation](https://apidocs.form.io/){:target=_blank .external-link} for more information about the service.

-## Using Basic Auth
+## Using basic auth

 To configure this credential, you'll need:

 - Select your **Environment**:
     - Choose **Cloud hosted** if you are not hosting Form.io yourself.
-    - Choose **Self-hosted** if you're hosting Form.io yourself and add your **Self-Hosted Domain**.
+    - Choose **Self-hosted** if you're hosting Form.io yourself.
+Add your **Self-Hosted Domain**.
 Use only the domain itself.
 For example, if you view a form at `https://yourserver.com/yourproject/manage/view`, the Self-Hosted Domain is `https://yourserver.com`.
 - The **Email address** you use to log in to Form.io
 - The **Password** you use to log in to Form.io